 Have a Gameplan

-If you have a feeling that you’re going to experience a hardship down the road that will limit your ability to pay a mortgage on time, contact your loan servicer and create a gameplan for how to deal with it.
+If you have a feeling that you’re going to experience a hardship down the road that will limit your ability to pay a mortgage on time and you want to avoid running into trouble, contact your loan servicer and create a gameplan for how to deal with it.
 Keep good records of your income and expenses and make sure you figure out the equity of your house.
 Then, walk through each potential scenario.
 What will you do if you miss mortgage payments?
 What will you do if it looks like this will be an issue for six months or a year?
 How will you be able to document and back up your explanation for falling behind?
-The more prepared you are beforehand, the quicker you can respond and the easier it will be to work with the lender on a solution.
+How can you avoid running into trouble?
+Well, the more prepared you are beforehand, the quicker you can respond and the easier it will be to work with the lender on a solution.

 One of the smartest things you can do when you start falling behind on mortgage payments is to contact your lender quickly.
 Oftentimes, they’d prefer to avoid going into foreclosure or potentially not getting their money, so they will work with you on a solution.
 It’s entirely possible that you could qualify for a loan modification, either by your lender or under the Making Home Affordable Modification Program (HAMP).